elailai94/Breakout/README.md

 ./breakout
 ```

+> Note: The compilation and execution step can be combined into a single step by running: **make run**.

 ### Usage
 #### Command-Line Options
 - **-frame-rate n** is measured in frames per second and controls how often the screen is painted or redrawn.
 The default frame rate is 30 frames per second.